Saelyos/MeanMax/README.md

 # MeanMax

-As always when a contest end, I’m really impressed with the solutions the other players have.
-I often feel like I have good result by doing way more simple and classical things.
+As always when a contest ends, I’m really impressed with the solutions the other players have.
+I often feel like I have good results by doing way more simple and classical things.

 ## Game engine
 The first step was to have a good game engine to simulate the game… and I’ve been really bad at doing it.
-Even if I had just done CSB and we had a good referee, I had a lot of pain having a simulation without bugs.
+Even though I had just done CSB and we had a good referee, I had a lot of pain having a simulation without bugs.
-To be sure that my simulation is correct I play against myself and check that the inputs given by CG are the same than what I simulate from the previous turn.
+To be sure that my simulation is correct I play against myself and check that the inputs given by CG are the same as what I simulate from the previous turn.
 I only achieved it on Friday.

 ## Fitness function
 Then I had to code an evaluation function, it includes: